-NHS 111 has been introduced to help make it easier for residents to access local health services, advice and information.
-People living in Cambridgeshire and Peterborough can now call 111 when in need of medical help fast, but it isn’t a 999 emergency.
+NHS 111 is designed to help make it easier for residents to access local health services, advice and information.
+Patients can call 111 when in need of medical help fast, but it isn’t a 999 emergency.
 111 is available 24 hours a day, 7 days a week, 365 days a year and calls from landlines and mobile phones are free.

 When to use it

 You should use the NHS 111 service if you urgently need medical help or advice but it's not a life-threatening situation.

 • it’s not a 999 emergency

 • they think they need to go to A&E or another NHS urgent care service;

 • they don’t think they can wait for an appointment with their GP; or

 • they don’t know who to call for medical help.